NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 | `RestoreRepositoryPath` | packages.config only.
 Specifies the packages directory to which the packages should be restored. `SolutionDirectory` will be used if not specified. |
 | `RestoreUseStaticGraphEvaluation` | An opt-in switch to use static graph MSBuild evaluation instead of the standard evaluation.
 Static graph evaluation is an experimental feature that's significantly faster for large repos and solutions. |

-The `ExcludeRestorePackageImports` property is used by NuGet in PackageReference to ensure that build targets from packages brought in by restore cannot affect the next restore.
+The `ExcludeRestorePackageImports` property is an internal property used by NuGet.
-As such, this is not a property that should be modified or set in any MSBuild files.
+It should not be modified or set in any MSBuild files.

 #### Examples